 5. The Kanem-Borno Empire (Nigeria)

-The Kanem-Borno Empire, known as the longest empire in Africa, was founded by the Kanembu people in the 9th century and spans over Chad, Niger, Cameroon, and Libya with its epicenter in Borno, Nigeria.
+The Kanem-Borno Empire, known as the longest empire in Africa, was founded by the Kanembu people in the 9th century and spanned over Chad, Niger, Cameroon, and Libya, with its epicenter in Borno, Nigeria.
 The Empire grew under the leadership of Mai Dunama Dabbalemi in the 14th century, becoming a major trade center.
 The empire was ruled by a monarch known as the Mai or Shehu, with governors appointed to rule different districts.
 It had a centralized political system, a strong military, and a thriving economy based on trade, agriculture, and craftsmanship.
-The empire's peak was during the reign of Mai Idris Alooma in the 16th century.
+The empire’s peak was during the reign of Mai Idris Alooma in the 16th century.
 However, the empire declined due to internal conflicts, external pressures, and European colonialism in the 19th century.
-The Kanuri people who descended from the empire's founders still hold onto their culture and traditions.
+The Kanuri people, who descended from the empire’s founders, still hold onto their culture and traditions.
 The Shehu of Borno, a traditional ruler, also holds significant cultural and political influence in northeastern Nigeria today.

 6. Kingdom of Benin (Nigeria)

-7. The kingdom of Kush (Sudan)
+7. The Kingdom of Kush (Sudan)

 8. The Songhai Empire (West Africa)